-Civil rights would have been won without the participation of blues, gospel, and folk singers and songwriters, but the participation of musicians and the effectiveness of sing-alongs certainly helped an incredible amount.
+Equal civil rights in America would be pursued, and strides would have been made, even without the participation of blues, gospel, and folk singers and songwriters.
+But, the presence of these artists and their remarkable contributions to the long struggle for equal civil rights in the U.S., plus the empowering effectiveness of sing-alongs, has certainly helped an incredible amount.

-The songs on this list don't even begin to capture the hundreds of tunes that have been written about civil rights in America (and around the world), but if you're looking to learn more about music during the civil rights movement, this is a good primer for your journey.
+The songs on this list don't even begin to capture the hundreds of tunes that have been written about civil rights in America (and around the world), and the struggle for equal civil rights is far from over.
+But, if you're looking to learn more about music during the height of the civil rights movement (in the 1950s and '60s in America), this is a good primer for your journey.
 Some of these songs were adapted from old hymns.
 Others were originals.
 All of them have helped inspire millions.

 When "We Shall Overcome" (purchase/download) first came to the Highlander Folk School via the Food and Tobacco Workers Union in 1946, it was a spiritual titled "I'll Be Alright Someday."
 HFS Cultural Director Zilphia Horton - along with those workers - adapted it to the struggles of the labor movement at the time, and began using the new version - "We Will Overcome" - at every meeting.
 She taught it to Pete Seeger the following year.
 He changed the "will" to "shall" and took it around the world.
 It became considered the anthem of the Civil Rights Movement, though, when Guy Carawan got folks singing it at a rally in South Carolina.
 It's since been sung around the world.

 Deep in my heart, I do believe / We shall overcome some day

 "We fought in your wars ... to keep this country free for women, children, man ...
 When will we be paid for the work we've done?"